 - Protect yourself, your family, and your devices with tips and resources from the National Cyber Security Alliance.

-- File a complaint with the Internet Crime Complaint Center or your State Attorney General's Office if you or a member of your family are a victim of online crime.
+- File a complaint with the Internet Crime Complaint Center or your State Attorney General's Office if you or members of your family have been victims of online crime.

 - Report information regarding possible sexual exploitation of children through the NCMEC CyberTipline or by calling 1-800-843-5678.
 The line is open 24 hours a day, 7 days a week.

 |Families Cybersecurity Presentation (PPT)||555.85 KB|

 |Kids Presentation (PDF)||537.6 KB|